 4. Motera & Chandkheda (The "Stability" Choice)

 The Logic: This is not a speculative market.
 It is driven by two giants: ONGC and the Narendra Modi Stadium.
-It is a stable, mature market with zero risk of "bubble burst".
+It is a stable, mature market with low risk of a property bubble.

 The Reality Check: